vitor251093/iFeel-Windows/SystemPreferences/README.md

    - **Date & Time**

 The Dock and Menubar views should appear because their respective apps should also install a DLL that works as a plugin to the System Preferences app.

+May start using the [Ultimate Settings Panel](https://github.com/techygeekshome/Ultimate-Settings-Panel) source.